rem-os/build/README.md

  - Configured /usr/local/etc/poudriere.conf (I.E. to setup ZPOOL)

 # Build Manifest
-TrueOS uses a single JSON configuration file as a "build manifest" containing all the instructions and/or specifications for building the distribution.
-For details about the build manifests, please refer to the [manifests directory](https://github.com/trueos/build/tree/master/manifests) for information about creating a build manifest as well as example manifest files.
+RemOS uses a single JSON configuration file as a "build manifest" containing all the instructions and/or specifications for building the distribution.
+For details about the build manifests, please refer to the [manifests directory](https://github.com/rem-os/build/tree/master/manifests) for information about creating a build manifest as well as example manifest files.

 A build manifest can be supplied for the build in a couple of different ways:
-1. Set the "TRUEOS_MANIFEST" environment variable to the absolute path to the desired build manifest file.
+1. Set the "MANIFEST" environment variable to the absolute path to the desired build manifest file.
-2. Run `make config` to select from one of the available build manifests in the [manifests directory](https://github.com/trueos/build/tree/master/manifests).
+2. Run `make config` to select from one of the available build manifests in the [manifests directory](https://github.com/remos/build/tree/master/manifests).
-3. Do nothing and automatically use the default build manifest (trueos-snapshot-builder).
+3. Do nothing and automatically use the default build manifest (remos-snapshot).
-   * NOTE: The trueos-snapshot-builder manifest only builds a tiny subset of packages and is primarily used for testing the build procedures and base OS packages only.
+   * NOTE: The remos-snapshot-builder manifest only builds a tiny subset of packages and is primarily used for testing the build procedures and base OS packages only.

 # Usage
-Standard commands to build a TrueOS distribution:
+Standard commands to build a RemOS distribution:
 ```
 # make ports
 # make iso